Inside: Clear away the clutter with minimal effort. Here are the best ways to organize your home after the holidays.

 One habit from school that I haven’t—and probably won’t ever—cut is keeping a planner.

 I like the feel of a physical planner.
-If you prefer digital, then go for it.
-To me, there’s just something about writing down dates, planning the year and flipping through the pages of a tangible planner that appeals to me.
+Writing down dates, planning the year and flipping through the pages of a tangible planner makes me feel organized.
+But if you prefer digital, then go for it.

 Start the New Year off right by getting organized.
 Transcribe all birthdays, anniversaries and other dates you want to remember into your new planner.
 Don’t get lazy halfway through.
 Jot down everything you can now.

-You’ll feel more prepped and organized for the coming year.
+You’ll feel more prepped for the coming year.

 5. Recycle magazines